 Factory Recommended Mount Point: -7.75 cm from center; 83.0 cm from tail

-This past week at Outdoor Retailer, Dynastar announced an overhaul of their freeride lineup.
+This past January at Outdoor Retailer, Dynastar announced an overhaul of their freeride lineup for the 20/21 season.
 They’re discontinuing the Legend X series and now consolidating all of their freeride skis under the “M” moniker, and breaking that into three categories:

 - M-Pro: directional, metal-laminate skis with more traditional shapes, rocker profiles, and mount points

 - M-Free: playful twin-tips with more progressive mount points and more symmetrical shapes

 The current Menace Proto returns unchanged but with a new graphic and new name, the M-Free 118, and the Menace 98 returns completely unchanged.
 Oh, and they brought back the Pro Rider (!!!) without any changes to its construction, and that’s now called the M-Pro 105.

 We’ll be reviewing the M-Pro 99 and the ski we’re talking about today, the M-Free 108.
 I’m super excited about this ski, so let’s dive in: